April Yarn Club is inspired by Claude Monet

 What I love about his works

-What colours are planned for March?
+What colours are planned for April?

 How does it work?
 Our Blackwattle Sock Club is a 'purchase as you go' type of club.
 Love January's colours?
 Snap up your favourites from the January collection.
 Prefer August’s palette?
 Pick from the August selection.